Tutorial · Try Catscope

 solpipe bidder proxy proxy.json --fee-payer=authorizer.json

-Note: Back up the market.db file generated in this directory.
+Back up the market.db file generated in this directory.
 It contains your bidder state and is not recoverable if lost.
+For production, run the proxy as a systemd service.

-Note: The proxy must remain running.
-Open a new terminal and cd into catscope-run/jar.
+Leave the proxy running.
+In a new terminal, cd into catscope-run/jar.

 cd catscope-run/jar